Commentary: Government agencies need to review decisions about what they own and what they buy as a service

 Now, I'm not arguing that all of Stenbit's decisions are correct.
 He may have pushed DOD too far in terms of technology, and he may incur unanticipated costs for operations and maintenance.
 But you've got to hand it to him for thinking outside the box.

 What Stenbit did was bold, but in some ways, it is only a first step in rethinking federal networks.

-The government might be able to eliminate unnecessary headaches and costs associated with billing and rebilling if network technology was bought and managed differently.
+The government might be able to eliminate headaches and costs associated with billing and rebilling if network technology was bought and managed differently.

 We need to rethink federal networks to deliver mission-focused results that ensure continued support from agencies' senior executives, the Office of Management and Budget, Congress and, in the end, the American people we serve.

 Suss is president of Suss Consulting Inc., an IT consulting company based in Jenkintown, Pa.